ExgnosisClasses/JavaWeek1/Labs/Lab 6-5 Constructors/Lab 6-5 Constructors.md

 To do this, we are going to use a trick where one constructor calls the other, so we don't repeat code.

-First, refactor the static method
+First, refactor the static method to make it private.

 ```java
  private static void incrementCount() {